Chimpanzee Tracking in Nyungwe Forest

 - Starts at 5:00 am from Gisakura or 5:30 from Uwinka

 Nyungwe National Park is managed by African Parks in cooperation with the Rwandan Government and Rwanda Development Board.

-Pre booking is not always necessary but is strongly adviced.
+- Pre booking is not always necessary but is strongly advised

 - Official Website: African Parks